Leaning and Learning

 Another time when our son was about six weeks old, he suddenly passed out while his uncle was holding him.
 It was very scary.
 However, his uncle just dropped to his knees in the hallway of our home and began to pray.
 We all gathered around and prayed as well.
 God heard our prayers and touched our son right away.

 For most people, reading isn’t a bad thing.
-However, it kept me from cleaning my house and taking care of my husband and children, because when I was reading I ignored my family’s needs.
+However, it kept me from cleaning my house and taking care of my husband and children, because when I was reading, I ignored my family’s needs.

 God has taught me lessons along the way.
 Reading was a love of my life from the time I was a child.
 My parents used to limit my reading to five books a week!
 After Mark and I were married, I continued to read.
 For most people, reading isn’t a bad thing.
-However, it kept me from cleaning my house and taking care of my husband and children, because when I was reading I ignored my family’s needs.
+However, it kept me from cleaning my house and taking care of my husband and children, because when I was reading, I ignored my family’s needs.
 I read up to two books a day.
 One camp meeting during a Bible study, the minister spoke about reading material that is edifying.
 He mentioned that romance novels were not something good to occupy the mind with.
 Our daughter, who was about five years old, said in a very loud voice, “Mommy, you read those crummy romance books.”
 It was as if a knife went right through my heart.
 The Lord showed me that she was watching me.
 Through much prayer, God helped me give those books to Him.
 Now I am very careful about what I read and limit myself to small intervals of time.

 About eight years ago, Mark woke up in the night with horrible pain.
 A few months before, he had signed up with the Veterans Administration for medical treatments, so we took him that night to the VA hospital.
-I went home that night with a heavy heart, praying that the Lord would be with him.
+I went home with a heavy heart, praying that the Lord would be with him.
 Mark called me early the next morning telling me he was going to have to have surgery.
-The doctors discovered that he had two Carcinoid tumors, and they removed twenty-six inches of his bowel that day.
+The doctors had discovered that he had two carcinoid tumors, and they removed twenty-six inches of his bowel that day.
 Both tumors were cancerous.
 God was with our children and me as we waited at the hospital during the surgery.
 At one point, a gentleman came up to me and put a wooden cross in my hand, and said, “You need this more than I do.”
 I still carry that cross in my purse today as a reminder.

 Mark was in the hospital for ten days, and we could feel the prayers of our church family at that time.
 Mark started to worry about the hospital bill, so I went down to the billing department to see how much we would owe.
 The young man behind the desk looked up Mark’s account on the computer and said to me, “You will not owe anything except $8.00 for your prescriptions.”
 I knew we could have been facing a huge hospital bill, but the Lord had stepped in and performed a miracle.
 Mark was overjoyed.